 The ART Act aims to achieve these objectives by requiring ART providers to be registered with the NSW Ministry of Health and by setting core standards for the provision of ART treatment.
 For example the terms of the ART Act:

 - make it clear that gametes can only be used in a manner consistent with the gamete provider's consent, so individuals retain control over the use of their own genetic material;

 - require ART providers to place information about donors on a Central Register which children born as a result of ART treatment can access once they turn 18 years of age;

 - establish the Central Register to operate prospectively, from the commencement of the ART Act in January 2010, and provide a Voluntary Register for offspring born prior to the commencement of the ART Act.

 Transitional arrangements apply to women who had already conceived a child using donated gametes prior to the commencement of the ART Act to enable them to complete their families without the full effect of the ART Act applying.

 The ART Act and Regulation established the Central Register to contain information about donors and children born as a result of ART treatment using donated gametes (sperm and ova).
 Individuals conceived using donated gametes can, once they turn 18 years of age, access information on the Central Register.
 Parents of individuals conceived using donated gametes and donors can also access certain information on the Central Register.

-Further information can be found on the Central Register page.
+Further information on the Central Register is available.